quinnbooth/Embedded-System-FPGA-Game/README.md

 $ mount /dev/mmcblk0p1 /mnt

 Use scp to transfer the .rbf and .dtb files in this repo into /mnt.
 Additionally, use scp to transfer the software folder onto your FPGA's desktop.
+Then sync:

+$ sync

 Reboot the board, make the C programs, and run ./hello.
 <br><br>

 ### Game Overview & Rules <a name="gameoverview"></a>